Background Check FAQ

 Who is required to fill out a check?

-Anyone over the age of 14, including all volunteers, interns, AmeriCorps members, staff, and others working with or around youth and/or families while at GRuB are required to have a background check.
+Anyone over the age of 14, including all volunteers, interns, AmeriCorps members, staff, and others working with or around children, youth, or vulnerable adults while at GRuB are required to have a background check.
 Anyone 14 years or younger must be accompanied by an adult who has an approved background check.
+Anyone 14-17 will need to have forms filled out by their parent or guardian.

 Does the check cost money?